-- Align the screw holes on the hard drive assembly with the screw holes on the palm rest and keyboard assembly [1]. - 2 Replace the four (M2x4.5) screws that secure the hard drive assembly to the palm rest and keyboard assembly [2].
+- 1 Align the screw holes on the hard drive assembly with the screw holes on the palm rest and keyboard assembly [1]. - 2 Replace the four (M2x4) screws that secure the hard drive assembly to the palm rest and keyboard assembly [2].

-- 3 Adhere the tape that secures the hard drive cable to the system board [1]. - 4 Connect the hard drive cable to the system board [2].
+- 3 Adhere the tape that secures the hard drive cable to the palmrest and keyboard assembly [1]. - 4 Connect the hard drive cable to the system board [2].